vvscode/docs/docs/tutorials/tutorials-net/number-verification-build-your-own-authenticator-app-with-sinch-and-otp-sharp-part-4.md

 ---
+title: >-
-title: "Number Verification: Build Your Own Authenticator App With Sinch and OTP-Sharp - Part 4"
+  Number Verification: Build Your Own Authenticator App With Sinch and OTP-Sharp
+  - Part 4
+excerpt: >-
-excerpt: "In this tutorial, we are going to build a 2FA system that only sends one SMS per app install to enable 2FA for web.
-Continue reading this step-by-step guide."
+  In this tutorial, we are going to build a 2FA system that only sends one SMS per app install to enable 2FA for web.
+Continue reading this step-by-step guide.
 ---
 > **Update**
 >